nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. User opens the application.
 2. TechTrack shows the list of jobs.
-3. User enters the “view” command.
+3. User enters the “view {index}” command.
-4. UI displays more specific details on the jobs saved.
+4. UI displays more specific details on the jobs saved based on the index.

 Use case ends.

 **Extensions:**

+* 2a.
+List is empty.
+  Use case ends.

 * 3a.
-Job does not exist.
+Index entered is invalid.
     * 2a1.
 TechTrack outputs error.

       Use case ends.
-* 3b.
-List is empty.
-  Use Case ends.

 **Use case: Delete a job**